 If you think static electricity is just a nuisance in the winter time when you go to open a door, think again.
 An entire industry is devoted to the control of static discharge.
 In the manufacturing and repairing of sensitive electronic parts, static electricity can zap components resulting in a total loss, so assemblers and technicians wear special wrist bands which ground them and prevent electrostatic discharge (ESD).
 Electrostatic discharge can impact the safety of people.
 Static electricity can cause fires and explosions at gas pumps which is why it is always important to discharge any static electricity by touching something metal before picking up the pump handle.
 Grain elevators are particularly susceptible to static discharge and explosions happen every year.
-Understanding static electricity is important and controlling it is vital to the safety of products and human lives.
+Understanding static electricity is important and controlling it is vital to the safety of products and human lives. ■

+Materials For Next Week

+For Week 3, you will need to provide:

-- □ Corrugated cardboard strip 1.5" x 6" - □ Various household objects to drop
+☐ Corrugated cardboard strip 1.5" x 6" ☐ Ruler

+Various household objects to drop ☐ Hammer